LunaTechsDev/Luna-shooter-engine/README.md

-# Luna Rogue Engine
+# Luna Social System
 ### Author LunaTechs - Kino
-> An RPGMakerMV/MZ plugin that adds Rogue-Like Elements to your game.
+> An RPGMakerMV/MZ plugin that adds a social system to your game.